ministryofjustice/opg-performance-data/README.md

 **Data:** [src/_data/use_an_lpa/data.json](src/_data/use_an_lpa/data.json)

+## Running the site locally

+If you want to run a local copy of the site, run the following commands to install dependencies.

+* `nvm use`
+* `yarn install`

+Then to run the site use `yarn run serve` which will run the site on localhost:8080 in watch mode.

 ## Contributing

 To add new data for your service

-- Create a new branch
+* Create a new branch
-- Open your services appropriate `data.json` file
+* Open your services appropriate `data.json` file
-- Copy and paste the previous months statistics
+* Copy and paste the previous months statistics
-- Update the date to be the first of the new month on each entry
+* Update the date to be the first of the new month on each entry
-- Update the figures on each entry
+* Update the figures on each entry
-- Commit, create a PR and once signed off by your team, merge
+* Commit, create a PR and once signed off by your team, merge

 ## Pre-Commit Hooks